VIKASJI593/html/README.md

+get method is not secure

+post method is secure you open it from inspect-network-select name-payload

 //GIT BRANCH

 git branch

-git branch Form-Attributes-post
+git branch Form-Attributes-get

-git checkout Form-Attributes-post
+git checkout Form-Attributes-get

 git branch